pablogila/CrystalReader/README.md

+# Archieved

+This repository was very useful during my MsC thesis, and was used to analyse the data that led to the following publication:

+> Kacper Drużbicki, Pablo Gila-Herranz, Pelayo Marin-Villa, Mattia Gaboardi, Jeff Armstrong, and Felix Fernandez-Alonso, *"Cation Dynamics as Structure Explorer in Hybrid Perovskites─The Case of MAPbI3"*.
+Crystal Growth & Design 2024 24 (1), 391-404.
+DOI: 10.1021/acs.cgd.3c01112

+This repository is now archived.
+The evolution of these rudimentary scripts is available as the fully featured [ThotPy](https://github.com/pablogila/ThotPy) Python package.

+Thanks CrystalReader.
+It was great.
+Pablo Gila-Herranz

+---

 # CrystalReader

 CrystalReader is a program to automate the reading and extraction of information from `*.castep`, `*.cif` and `*.phonon` files, built with the premise of reliability and ease of reuse through an easy to read code structure, with the potential to be repurposed to process any type of text-based data files.
 You can check the latest documentation [here](https://pablogila.github.io/CrystalReader/).